Thanks to the invention of venti lattes, I’ve finally come around to pulling out my camera to snap some photos of some of my spring projects.

 The spoons are a big hit.

 Good for digging and stirring and taste-testing your chocolate sludge cupcakes.
 (Which is a staple menu item around here.)
-You would never want to serve something to your guests that you hadn’t tasted yourself, of course.
+You would never want to serve something to your guests that you hadn’t tasted yourself.

 We found a place for most of our kitchen treasures on the shelf, but we ended up with more utensils than space, so we mounted this spare hanging planter on the fence to hold our bowls and stuff.